getsentry/rfcs/text/0104-string-parameterization-output-spec.md

 SELECT * FROM cities WHERE country = ?;
 ```

 where `?` is a country code parameter that varies from query to query.
+Examples or parameterizers in Sentry include:

+- `beforeSend` hooks written by users to strip out URL segments for manual instrumentation
+- Django instrumentation that replaces URLs with corresponding Django routes
+- Relay's URL parameterizer

-This spec outlines standards for the output of a parameterizer, including but not limited to the desired string formatting, payload structure, and character escaping.
-The spec is organized by data type.
+This RFC describes a spec that provides standards for the output of a parameterizer.
+The spec explains the desired string formatting, the payload structure, and character escaping.
 Parameterization methods and infrastructure are outside the scope of this spec.

 ## Motivation